 day hour; now it's all red and near the horizon.
 Meanwhile, pine trees are having a similar conversation, but it takes seventeen years, and one is cut down.
 There's "a shocked pause for a couple of years" then one says "He just went!
 Just like that!"

 - A variation is that trolls believe that they perceive time backwards, reasoning that if you can see the past, it must be in front of you, whereas the future is invisible and therefore behind you.
 This is based on the similar perception of a Native American tribe, the Quechua.

 - In the Nomes Trilogy, the main characters have a lifespan roughly one-tenth that of a human, with a corresponding adjustment in their subjective rate of time perception.
 For example, they hear human voices as barely-comprehensible mooing.

-- Subverted in Tales of MU by Dee who mentions that while they live longer five years is still five years to them.
+- Subverted by Dee, who mentions that while dark elves live longer, five years is still five years to them.

-- Played straight for the slyphs, who perceive humans as moving at a snail's pace.
+- Played straight for the sylphs, who perceive humans as moving at a snail's pace.

 - The Tralfamadorians in Slaughter House Five literally see time as a fourth dimension (the same way we humans see the three dimensions of space).